 What will I be asked to do if I take part?

-To complete a questionnaire will take about 10-15 minutes or participate in a 90 minute focus group.
+You will be asked to complete either a survey or to participate in a focus group.
+To complete a questionnaire will take about 10-15 minutes or participate in a 60-90minute focus group.
+To determine eligibility, you must first complete the The Clean Slate Screener, “an automated service provided by Community Legal Services,” a third-party, non-profit legal services organization, who offer this service to “…provide free information so that more Pennsylvanians can clear their records.”
+Please note that the screener is subject to its own privacy standard and terms of use.
+Once you receive your personalized information, we ask that you send it to the study team for eligibility determination.

 What are the risks and/or discomforts I might experience if I take part in the study?

 Some questions are sensitive and may make you feel uncomfortable.
 If that happens, you can skip those questions or withdraw from the study altogether.
 If you decide to quit at any time before you have finished the survey or questionnaire your answers will NOT be recorded.
 Breach of confidentiality is a risk of harm, but a data security plan is in place to minimize such a risk.
-For example, your answers are anonymous to the researcher.

 Are there any benefits to me if I choose to take part in this study?